AustinKelsay/node-backend-walkthrough/README.md

 You can install additional packages as needed for your project.
 Once the dependencies are installed, you can begin setting up your Node.js app with Express and Knex.

+## Step 2: Setting up your Express server

 ### 2.1 Create an app.js file

 To create the basic Express server, follow these steps:

-- Create a new file called app.js in the root directory of your project by running the following command in the terminal:
+- Create a new file called app.js in the root directory of your project by running the following command in the terminal: touch app.js
-`touch app.js`
 - Open the app.js file in your preferred code editor.

-### 2.2 Import necessary modules
+### 2.2 Import necessary modules and middleware

-To use Express, Knex, and Dotenv in your app.js file, you need to import them at the top of the file:
+To use Express, Knex, Dotenv, pg, helmet, and morgan in your app.js file, you need to import them at the top of the file:

 ```
 const express = require('express');
 const knex = require('knex');
+const dotenv = require('dotenv');
+const pg = require('pg');
+const helmet = require('helmet');
+const morgan = require('morgan');

 require('dotenv').config();
 ```

 ### 2.3 Set up the server

 To set up the server, you need to define the necessary routes and middleware, and configure any necessary settings.
 Here's an example:

 ```